The Down Lo

 Borden Flats Lighthouse (Mount Hope Bay, Massachusetts) offers the unique opportunity to serve as a 1800s lighthouse keeper for the night.
 Bestowed the responsibility of protecting a historic landmark, you’ll be ferried 1,500 feet offshore where you’ll climb a vertical rung ladder to reach your quarters for the evening.
 There are also a number of lighthouses in Maine to stay in for an epic east coast road trip.

-A Hobbit House
+Sleep in a Hobbit House

 You don’t have to go all the way to New Zealand to experience hobbit life, just to Forest Gully Farms (Santa Fe, Tennessee).
 Gully huts are bamboo huts are built underground.
 An experiment in horticulture, they’re sustainably designed to reduce heating and cooling.
 You have one hut for sleeping, one for eating, and one that’s a bathroom.
 They also offer foraging tours on the farm.

-Hanging Off the Side of a Cliff
+Camp Off the Side of a Cliff

 Cliff camping (Estes Park, Colorado) is the latest trend for extreme sports enthusiasts.
 Organized by Kent Mountain Adventure Center, you can actually spend the night suspended off a sheer rock face hundreds of feet in the air.
 To get to your campsite, you either have to rock climb up or hike and rappel down to a spot where a portaledge will be set up for the night.
 If 24-hours on a ledge sounds like too much, they also offer “cliffnics,” for a lunch with a view.
 And if you’re wondering about the bathroom situation, that was my first question too…mysteries of life.